 Sec.
-2. "Bin classification" means a category number, ranging from 1 to 4, that specifies the required degree of Cryptosporidium [oocyst] treatment.
+2. "Bin classification" means a category number, ranging from 1 to 4, that specifies the required degree of Cryptosporidium treatment.

-- Sec.
+Sec.
 3. "Composite correction program" means a program that includes:

-- 1. A comprehensive performance evaluation.
+1. A comprehensive performance evaluation.

-- 2. Comprehensive technical assistance.
+2. Comprehensive technical assistance.

-- Sec.
-4. "Comprehensive performance evaluation" means a thorough review and analysis of the performance [of basic] based capabilities and associated administrative, operational and maintenance practices of a plant which is conducted to identify factors that may adversely impact the capability of the plant to achieve compliance with state and federal regulations.
+Sec.
+4. "Comprehensive performance evaluation" means a thorough review and analysis of the performance based capabilities and associated administrative, operational and maintenance practices of a plant which is conducted to identify factors that may adversely impact the capability of the plant to achieve compliance with state and federal regulations.

-- Sec.
+Sec.
 5. "Comprehensive technical assistance" means the performance improvement phase of a composite correction program which is implemented if the results of a comprehensive performance evaluation indicate the potential to improve performance.

-- Sec.
-6. "Filtered system" means a public water system that meets the requirements of NAC 445A.521 and utilizes filtration as a method of treatment for microbial contamination.
+Sec.
+6. "Filtered system" means a public water system that meets the requirements of NAC 445A.521 and uses filtration as a method of treatment for microbial contamination.

-- Sec.
-7. "Microbial toolbox" means a description of alternatives that meet the requirements for Cryptosporidium [oocyst] treatment credit as set forth in 40 C.F.R. §§ 141.715 to 141.720, inclusive, as adopted by reference in NAC 445A.4525, which includes the following options: [, without limitation:]
+Sec.
+7. "Microbial toolbox" means a description of alternatives that meet the requirements for Cryptosporidium treatment credit as set forth in 40 C.F.R. §§ 141.715 to 141.720, inclusive, as adopted by reference in NAC 445A.4525, which includes:

 - 1. Source protection and management;

 - 2. Prefiltration;

 - 3. Treatment performance;

-- 4. Additional filtration; and
+4. Additional filtration; and

-- 5. Inactivation.
+5. Inactivation.

-NDEP Note to LCB Drafter: "without limitation" was struck because these are the only options given in the federal regulations.

-- Sec.
-8. "Unfiltered system" means a public water system that meets the requirements of NAC 445A.525 and utilizes disinfection as its sole method of treatment for microbial contamination. - Sec.
+Sec.
+8. "Unfiltered system" means a public water system that meets the requirements of NAC 445A.525 and uses disinfection as its sole method of treatment for microbial contamination.

+Sec.
 9. 1.
-Each supplier of water shall monitor the quality of the source water of the public system to determine the bin classification, in accordance with 40 C.F.R. §§ 141.701 to 141.707, inclusive, as adopted by reference in NAC 445A.4525, in the following manner: - (a) For a source which existed on or before July 1, 2008, the supplier shall monitor the quality of the source water pursuant to the parameters and schedule set forth in 40 C.F.R. § 141.701, as adopted by reference in NAC 445A.4525. - (b) For a new source of water used after July 1, 2008, the supplier shall monitor the quality of the source water pursuant to the parameters prescribed in 40 C.F.R. § 141.701, as adopted by reference in NAC 445A.4525, according to a schedule which is approved by the Division.
-The supplier shall: - (1) Submit the schedule at least 1 month before sampling; and - (2) Provide in the schedule for at least 12 months of results from monitoring the quality of the source water before the approval of design and construction pursuant to NAC 445A.6669, unless the Division approves an alternate schedule. - [(c) For a filtered system serving fewer than 10,000 people, if E. coli is indicated, the supplier shall begin monitoring the quality of the source water for Cryptosporidium oocyst.] - 2.
-In accordance with 40 C.F.R. § 141.711(d), as adopted by reference in NAC 445A.4525, additional monitoring of the quality of the source water may be required if the quality of the source water changes in such a way as to indicate an increased risk of
+Each supplier of water shall monitor the quality of the source water of the public system to determine the bin classification, in accordance with 40 C.F.R. §§ 141.701 to 141.707, inclusive, as adopted by reference in NAC 445A.4525, in the following manner:

+(a) For a source which existed on or before July 1, 2008, the supplier shall monitor the quality of the source water pursuant to the parameters and schedule set forth in 40 C.F.R. § 141.701, as adopted by reference in NAC 445A.4525.

+(b) For a new source of water used after July 1, 2008, the supplier shall monitor the quality of the source water pursuant to the parameters prescribed in 40 C.F.R. § 141.701, as adopted by reference in NAC 445A.4525, according to a schedule which is approved by the Division.
+The supplier shall:

+(1) Submit the schedule at least 1 month before sampling; and

+(2) Provide in the schedule for at least 12 months of results from monitoring the quality of the source water before the approval of design and construction pursuant to NAC 445A.6669, unless the Division approves an alternate schedule.

+2. In accordance with 40 C.F.R. § 141.711(d), as adopted by reference in NAC 445A.4525, additional monitoring of the quality of the source water may be required if the quality of the source water changes in such a way as to indicate an increased risk of

-Cryptosporidium [oocyst] contamination.
+Cryptosporidium contamination.
 The determination to perform additional monitoring of the quality of the source water must be based on the results of: